Skip to main content

 • Wide-reaching effects of contributions, as evidenced in the quality and diversity of the letters of support received.

-• Professional public visibility of contributions, as demonstrated by publications, presentations, invited lectures, appointed and elected positions held, and other information in the nominee's curriculum vitae.
+• Professional public visibility of contributions, as demonstrated by publications, presentations, invited lectures, appointed and elected positions held, and other supporting information

-• Sustained and continuous contributions in more than one of the areas of administration, education, patient care, and research, as documented in the letters of support and in the nominee's curriculum vitae.
+• Sustained and continuous contributions in more than one of the areas of administration, education, patient care, and research

 • Qualitative effects of contributions on one or more areas of administration, education, patient care, and research, and on the image of the profession, as documented in the letters of support.